caoimheD/pp5-ecommerce-store/README.md

 Live site link: https://.herokuapp.com/

 <a name="uxdesign"></a>
-## UX Design
+## UX Design and project rationale

-Theme, Epic and User Stories
+E-commerce business model

 This website is an e-commerce store that sells books.
 The e-commerce model is B2C, business to customer.
-All types of books are sold and users can browse by category or by all books.
+Different categories of books are sold on this site and users can browse by a specific category or by all books.

-The site's targeted user is therefore anyone who is interested in reading and books, and is looking to purchase new books.
-The site offers a delivery service, at a cost, which users are made aware of when viewing their basket and checking out.
+The site's targeted user is therefore anyone who is interested in reading or in collecting books, and is therefore looking to purchase new books.
+The site offers a delivery service, at an additional cost, which users are made aware of when viewing their basket and checking out.

+The B2C business model that the application is built on allows customers to order goods through the website.
+These orders are then received by the business and processed according to the information submitted by the customer.
+Once the order processing is complete, the business supplies the goods to the customer through a delivery service.
+The customer then receives the items that they ordered, completing the business model cycle.
+This process is then repeated for each new order that the business receives.
+This application provides physical books to customers and the value of them books is the price shown on the website.

+The purpose of this website is the sale of physical books, which are then delivered to customers who complete the purchase on the website.

+User Stories

 The User Stories can be found in Github Projects (pp5-ecommerce-store -> Projects -> pp5-eccomerce-store or ) and are displayed in the Kanban board format.
 Each user story has an acceptance criteria and tasks.
 The User Stories are divided by site role, as different roles can perform different actions: